aavegotchi/aavegotchi-wiki/posts/en/glossary.md

 Technically, each element exists as an ERC-20 token.

 Check the [Metaverse page](/metaverse) for more information.

+### Gotchus Alchemica Exchange

+The native Decentralized Exchange (DEX) of Aavegotchi.
+It will support the trading of GHST-Gotchus Alchemica pairs.
+Check out the [Gotchus Alchemica Exchange (GAX) page](/gotchus-alchemica-exchange) for more.

 ### Haunts
 Haunts are the editions of Aavegotchis.
 Haunt numbers are generated sequentially (e.g. Haunt 2 comes after Haunt 1) and these numbers are indicated on the Aavegotchi.
 There is no stats differences between Haunts.